TrustFinity/patdryburgh.com/_projects/cocoatech.md

 - design
 layout: project
 photo: /images/work/hero-cocoatech.jpg
-it: In 2011, I designed and built a marketing landing page for
+it: In 2011, I created a digital design language that is still in use today by
 ---

 Cocoatech is a Mac development company, responsible for the fantastic file browser Path Finder.